waseem-qikfox/qikfox3D-viewer/indra/newview/linux_tools/client-readme.txt

 searching for 'Linux'.
 This group is useful for discussing Linux issues with fellow Linux client users who are online.

-The Firestorm Issue Tracker:
+The qikfox3D Issue Tracker:
 <https://jira.firestormviewer.org/>
-This is the right place for finding known issues and reporting new bugs in all Firestorm releases if you find that the Troubleshooting section in this file hasn't helped.
+This is the right place for finding known issues and reporting new bugs in all qikfox3D releases if you find that the Troubleshooting section in this file hasn't helped.